Smallpox & Other Orthopoxvirus-Associated Infections

 Human infections with vaccinia, wild vaccinialike viruses, and cowpox virus are most often self-limited, characterized by localized pustular (and in cowpox, occasionally ulcerative) lesions.
 Fever and other constitutional symptoms may occur briefly after lesions first appear.
 Lesions can be painful and can persist for weeks.
 People who are immunocompromised or who have exfoliative skin conditions (such as eczema or atopic dermatitis) are at higher risk of severe illness or death.

 Orthopoxvirus infection is confirmed by PCR or virus isolation.
-Physicians can refer to the CDC smallpox website (www.bt.cdc.gov/agent/smallpox/diagnosis) for guidance in the application of a clinical algorithm designed to aid in distinguishing orthopoxvirus infections from other disseminated rash illnesses, namely chickenpox.
+Health care providers can refer to the CDC smallpox website (www.bt.cdc.gov/agent/smallpox/diagnosis) for guidance in the application of a clinical algorithm designed to aid in distinguishing orthopoxvirus infections from other disseminated rash illnesses, namely chickenpox.

 Smallpox vaccine is not recommended for international travelers.
 Smallpox vaccination is recommended only for laboratory workers who handle variola virus (the agent of smallpox) or closely related viruses and health care and public health officials who would be designated first responders in the event of an intentional release of variola virus.
 In addition, members of the US military may be required to receive the vaccine.